Identifying Data Sources

 - NIDIS offers data on soil moisture, an indicator of drought and a factor that can exacerbate wildfires.

-If you're interested in learning more about using R for explortory data visualization, including ways to investigate relationships between environmental variables and wildfire data, be sure to check out our Data Visualization in R course, which just launched!
+If you’re interested in learning more about using R for exploratory data visualization, including ways to investigate relationships between environmental variables and wildfire data, be sure to check out our Data Visualization in R course.